adiebatic/White-Noise-SARS-CoV-2/README.md

 # White-Noise-SARS-CoV-2
-Code for the stochastic analysis of SARS-CoV-2 Genomic Data
+This repository contains code for analyzing the stochastic structure of nucleotide distributions in the SARS-CoV-2 genome using white noise functional integral methods and random walk frameworks.